biocore/qiime/doc/tutorials/working_with_biom_tables.rst

 Filtering samples
 -----------------

 To filter samples from a BIOM table based on their total observation count, metadata associated with the samples, or by providing a list of samples you want to retain you can use `filter_samples_from_otu_table.py <../scripts/filter_samples_from_otu_table.html>`_.
-See :ref:`metadata-description` for information on how to specify which samples to retain or remove based on metadata.
+See :ref:`metadata_description` for information on how to specify which samples to retain or remove based on metadata.

 Filtering taxa
 --------------